 Charlie: (After urinating towards the upper-right corner of the bathroom wall) Irene!
 Why am I pissing like I had sex all night?

+- What Happened to the Mouse?: It never revealed what became of the guy who laughed at Charlie by the soda vending machine.
+All that is shown is that Hank apparently ripped the vending machine open with a fire axe.
 The DVD has a deleted scene revealing that Charlie did exactly what what he told Irene he did; he told the guy that his comment wasn't helping and the guy apologized.
 Hank presumably went to find an axe after the guy drove off.

-What The Hell Towns People: Pretty much the entire city (except for his sons) treats Charlie like dirt.
+- What the Hell, Townspeople?: Pretty much the entire city (except for his sons) treats Charlie like dirt.
 A little girl even tells Charlie that her father told her that he was a joke and she did not have to listen to him.
 You can't help but cheer when he finally snaps and slams the guys car through the barber shop and still gives him a ticket or dunks that smart mouth little girl.

-Would Hurt a Child: Not Charlie as the scream of a child sends him running the other way.
+- Would Hurt a Child: Not Charlie, as the scream of a child sends him running the other way.
 Hank on the other hand tried to drown one in a fountain.